The remarkable longevity of a 16th century song and tune

 We can hear a similar idea in French vocal motets of the 13th century.
 A motet is a polyphonic song, usually with three voices, each voice singing not only a different melody, but different words.
 This is, in effect, three songs being sung at the same time, one of which is always a short repeated religious phrase in Latin, sung slowly.
 So, for example, in the anonymous Je Langui / Domino / Pucelete, one voice sings a love song, another sings a different love song, and a third slowly sings a musical phrase on the word “Domino” throughout, the equivalent of the ground bass.

-By the late 15th century, plucked instruments such as the lute were just beginning to develop a new technique to add to their repertoire of playing styles, chordal playing, leading the way for grounds to be chordal rather than the single notes of the mediaeval period.
+By the late 15th century, plucked instruments such as the lute were just beginning to develop a new technique to add to their repertoire of playing styles: chordal playing, leading the way for grounds to be chordal rather than the single notes of the medieval period.
 One of the chordal grounds that developed was the passamezzo antico, meaning old passamezzo (there was also the passamezzo moderno), which began in Italy in the early 16th century before it spread through Europe.
 It’s a little like the blues today in that you have a basic, unchanging chord sequence and, on top of that, a melody is added.
 The passamezzo antico worked to this principle, using chords:

 I – VII – I – V